giorno420/minecraft-shop/README.md

 I'm using a `settings.json` file for configuration, and a `settings-example.json` file which shows how your config file should look like.
 Delete the `settings-example.json` file in the production environment.
 All the information and details are in the example file.

 ### Requirements
-This project uses modules (duh).
+This project uses modules.
 Installing them all is fairly easy.
 Open this project's directory, and run:
 ```sh
 pip3 install -r requirements.txt
 ```